5 Things to Do to Help Anxious Kids Feel More at Peace.

 This blog has been updated from the original March 2021 post.

-There are many things to “do” in San Diego north county compared to other parts of the country.
+There are many things to “do” in San Diego North County compared to other parts of the country.
 It’s a great place to live, with access to the outdoors year-round for all kinds of sports.
 You can hike, bike, and enjoy the beaches.

 Yet, for kids struggling with anxiety, they don’t always enjoy all the activities.
 It may be while engaging in a fun activity that you notice that your child is overly cautious or expressing worry about harm.